SoftHu/tos_avg/En/QuestStartTalkENode_1738447292885103.md

 Ok, Seabert... you got this... you know the words... you know what to say…

-It doesn't matter that you are nervous... you're really good at your job and they will be so impressed!
+It doesn't matter that you're nervous... you're really good at your job, and they will be so impressed!
-They will think &quot;wow, that guy is amazing at doing paperwork and he sure looks handsome in that uniform&quot;]
-1738447575181418 -->1768524084245382[<b>Speaker 👉 Seabert:</b>
+They will think &quot;wow, that guy is amazing at doing paperwork, and he sure looks super spiffy in that uniform.&quot;] 1738447575181418 -->1768524084245382[<b>Speaker 👉 Seabert:</b>

 ...
 I bet they won't even mention that